virtual/hugo-static-satinflame/content/blog/no-turning-back-montana-code-school.md

 ### Timeline Overview

 - Week 1: Review agile concepts, set up class guidelines, expectations and share resources
-- Weeks 2-3: Introduce Github, review JavaScript and practice challenges
+- Weeks 2-3: Introduce GitHub, review JavaScript and practice challenges
 - Week 4: Create a group app using user stories, mockups and MERN with the Spotify API
 - Weeks 5-7: Work on a team project--the [Yellowstone Odyssey](https://github.com/virtual/Buffaloed): set up Trello tasks, work with National Park and Weather API, implement Semantic UI and work hard to understand how the front-end (React components) communicates with the back-end (the server), group presentations
 - Week 8: Review, introduction to relational databases (PostgreSQL), completed freeCodeCamp [Recipe App](https://fcc-recipe.herokuapp.com) and independent study